photon1503/az-native/demos/02-architecture/readme.md

 [food-orders-dashboard](/app/food-orders-dashboard/) consumes it and provides a dashboard to manage orders.

-[food-orders-dashboard-func](/app/food-orders-dashboard-func/) provides a serverless function to distribute orders in realt time to the dashboard that is used in the kitchen.
+[food-orders-dashboard-func](/app/food-orders-dashboard-func/) provides a serverless function to distribute orders in real time to the dashboard that is used in the kitchen.

 [food-payments-api](/app/food-payments-api/) provides a REST API to manage payments.